Azure-Samples/openai-end-to-end-baseline/README.md

 1. Click **Start compute session**.

 1. :clock8: Wait for that button to change to *Compute session running*.
-This may take about five minutes.
+This might take about ten minutes.

 <!-- TODO (P2): BRING BACK IN IF NEEDED
    If you get an warning related to pip and dependency resolver, this is because of the temporary workaround you followed in the prior steps, this is safe to ignore.